Transition to School

 Te Whariki (the early childhood curriculum) is based on the aspirations that children grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging, secure in the knowledge that they make a valued contribution to society.

-Because learning happens everywhere and all the time the connections children make about learning between home and their child care centre helps them build strong learning foundations.
+Learning happens everywhere and all the time the connections tamariki make about learning between home and their preschool helps build strong learning foundations.

 Ongoing Learning Characteristics